 - 1/2 cup + 2 tablespoons sugar

-- 2 tsp vanilla
+- 2 teaspoons vanilla

-- 2 1/2 tbsp applesauce
+- 2 1/2 tablespoons applesauce

-- 3 1/2 tbsp cornstarch
+- 3 1/2 tablespoons cornstarch

 - 1 1/2 cups pecan halves

 Sprinkle a surface with flour and roll out dough until it is about an inch wider in circumference than your pie pan.
 Lay gently in pie pan and shape.
 Tuck the overhanging edges of dough underneath themselves and crimp with your fingers to form a fluted edge.
 Prick dough with a fork and bake at 325F for 5 minutes.